SAP-samples/teched2022-DT264/exercises/ex4/README.md

 >**NOTE:** The use of Widgets allowed/prohibited by the landscape admins.
 There’s a flag available for that in SAP Mobile Services.
 You can find more info on Widgets in this [blogpost](https://blogs.sap.com/2021/09/03/sap-mobile-start-use-the-business-info-widget-to-monitor-your-business-directly-from-home-screen/).
 We have already enabled this in the tutorial landscape so that you can add a widget to your device.

-## Step 5: Troubleshooting
+## Troubleshooting

-1. You don’t see the News Feed / URL Tile on your SAP Mobile Start app / Launchpad Site:
+1. You don’t see the News Feed / URL Tile on your SAP Mobile Start app Site:
     - It’s possible the Role Collection assignment to your user is not yet active.
 Make sure your User has the new Role Collection assigned and log out / in again.
     - Maybe you missed one of the assignments you need to add the News feed app to your Group & Role.